 • Read Time 6 min

-Customer Success should ripple out from the Customer Success team through other departments.
+Customer success should ripple out from the CS team through other departments.
 Customer Success software is like the pebble that starts that ripple, sending customer insights throughout your organization.

-Customer Success software gives departments beyond the Customer Success team access to customer data they might not have had before.
+Customer success software gives departments beyond the CS team access to customer data they might not have had before.
 Now they can see who your customers are, what your customers need and want, where your customers are in their journey, how your customers use your product and make decisions, and why your customers keep coming back, or not.

-Those insights aren’t just crucial to the Customer Success team.
-Sales, Marketing, and Product teams can all benefit from having the answers to those sorts of questions.
-We take a look at how these three teams can use Customer Success software to level up their game, positively shape the customer experience, and drive success.
+Those insights aren’t just crucial to the CS team.
+Sales, marketing, and product teams can all benefit from having the answers to those sorts of questions.
+We take a look at how these three teams can use customer success software to level up their game, positively shape the customer experience, and drive success.

 Sales can also use customer review data to see which customers have engaged with a campaign and left a positive review to target prospects with similar attributes.

-Differences between what the data shows and how it usually goes when it comes to customer implementation can lead to Sales teams making promises that Customer Success Managers and Implementation Specialists later can’t fulfill.
+Differences between what the data shows and how it usually goes when it comes to customer implementation can lead to sales teams making promises that CSMs and implementation managers later can’t fulfill.
 You risk frustrating or disappointing your new customer before they even get started with your product.

-Marketing teams can use Customer Success software to easily source customers for case studies without needing to ask or rely on the Customer Success team for input.
+Marketing teams can use customer success software to easily source customers for case studies without needing to ask or rely on the CS team for input.

 Marketing teams first decide on baseline requirements for candidate consideration:

 - A customer’s health score: is it in the green, or “healthy”?